The Rush Limbaugh program, the Excellence in Broadcasting Network.

 They roll the thing down to the water's edge.

-Everybody's excited, hearts are pounding.
+Hearts are pounding.

-They open the cage door on the ocean side of the cage, and the otter swims out, jumps out there, and does what otters do, turned over on its back, puts little paws up like this.
+They open the cage door on the ocean side of the cage, and the otter swims out, jumps out there, and does what otters do: turned over on its back, puts little paws up like this.

-All right, mom, look, we're back.
+People are going, yeah, all right, mom, look, we're back.

 The otter's okay, good.

-It was supposed to symbolize a massive re-release of cleaned up otters.
+It was supposed to symbolize a massive re-release of cleaned-up otters.

 The band stopped playing.